DrinkFromTheCup/Playnite-Library-BattlestateGames/README.md

+### Open for adoption!

+Due to BSG account loss, I can't ensure plugin's quality on my own anymore.
+Feel free to take over this repo, if you like.

 ### Escape from Tarkov Stand-alone launcher library integration for Playnite

 Robust integration of Battlestate Games Launcher, complete with its one and only only Escape from Tarkov game.